 The Bachelor of Medical Studies (BMedSt) is open to Year 12 school leavers and to students who have completed an undergraduate program.
-Bond University will be offering 80% of total places to undergraduate applicants and 20% of total places to graduate applicants.
+Bond University will offer 80% of total places to undergraduate applicants and 20% to graduate applicants.

-In relation to entry into the Bachelor of Medical Studies, the following definitions apply:
+For entry into the Medical Program, the following definitions apply:

 - Undergraduate – An applicant who has completed High School Senior Certificate (equivalent to Queensland Year 12) with, or without, incomplete tertiary studies.

 - Graduate – An applicant who has completed a bachelor degree.

 *Unless otherwise stated, the qualification/s used for assessment must have been undertaken within nine years immediately preceding the close of applications for the relevant application period.

 Enrolments in the program are strictly limited to ensure small class sizes and sufficient clinical placements.
 As such, entry is extremely competitive, therefore applicants are selected through a rigorous assessment process:

 Students will be assessed on their prior academic record through their application on QTAC.
 Approximately 50% of applicants will be invited to complete Step 2 of the admissions process.

 From 2018, the Medical program will introduce a step in the selection process: Psychometric testing.
 Approximately 50% of applicants will be offered the opportunity to complete an online psychometric test based on their academic achievement.
 This test will incur a fee, to be paid by the applicant direct to the test provider.

 The results of the psychometric test will determine eligibility for being offered an interview as the next step of the assessment process.
 Interviews will be held in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multi mini interview (MMI).